I’ve seen too many people lose critical software because they didn’t take storage seriously.

 They’re wrong.

 I see it all the time.
-Someone stores sensitive software on their hard drive with zero encryption.
-They figure if their laptop is locked, they’re protected.
+Someone stashes sensitive software on their hard drive completely unencrypted.
+They figure a locked laptop means they’re safe.
+It doesn’t.

 Then their device gets stolen.
 Or a hard drive fails and they send it for recovery.
 Or an employee leaves and still has access to everything.